bayareala8s/training/non-technical/leadership/README.md

 ### Communication and Collaboration:
 1. **Tell me about a time when you had to manage expectations for a project with upper management.
 How did you ensure alignment?**

-Certainly!
 Here’s a structured example response to the question about managing expectations for a project with upper management:

 ---